atheeraa/linux-server/README.md

 $ ssh -i ~/.ssh/skey.pem -p 22 ubuntu@35.158.243.74
  after changing the port into 22 by :

 $sudo nano /etc/ssh/sshd_config

 Change the port from 22 to 2200

 $sudo service ssh restart

 we will be logging in using

 $ssh -i ~/.ssh/skey.pem -p 2200 ubuntu@35.158.243.74

+2.Created the grader user and gave it sudo privilges

+$sudo adduser grader

+$sudo visudo :

+edit it and the line

+grader ALL=(ALL:ALL) ALL

-2. For the grader to access the server the password and the phrase are given in the project submission notes.
+For the grader to access the server the private key and the phrase are given in the project submission notes.

-$ ssh grader@35.158.243.74 -p 2200 -i ~/lkey
+$ ssh grader@35.158.243.74 -p 2200 -i ~/grader

+create a key pair locally

+$ssh-keygen

+copy the .pub file contents into

+grader : ~/.ssh/authorized_keys

+change the permission:

+chmod 700 .ssh

+chmod 644 .ssh/authorized_keys

 3.Update all currently installed packages